lucee/lucee-docs/docs/04.guides/04.cookbooks/15.event-gateway/page.md

 ## How does an Event Gateway work? ##

 An event gateway is a process which is continuously running.
 While running, it is doing the following: <cfsleep> for a specific time (the "interval"), then doing what it is designed for (checking changes in a directory, polling a mailserver, etcetera).
 And after that, it goes to <cfsleep> again.
 This looping and sleeping does not count for all types of event gateways btw.
-A socket gateway for example just instantiates a java socket server.
+A socket gateway for example just instantiates a Java socket server.

 This "doing what it is designed for", will be explained in more detail underneath.